radosavlevici210/ConnectConnect/replit.md

 ## Overview

-This is a full-stack escort companion platform called "Elite Escorts UK" built with React, Express, and PostgreSQL.
-The application allows users to browse verified escort profiles, engage in real-time chat, and initiate video calls.
+This is a full-stack professional networking platform called "Professional Connect UK" built with React, Express, and PostgreSQL.
+The application allows users to browse verified professional profiles, engage in real-time chat, and initiate video calls.
 It features a modern UI built with shadcn/ui components and Tailwind CSS, with real-time communication powered by WebSockets.

 ## System Architecture